aws-controllers-k8s/test-infra/docs/design/proposal/dependency-upgrades/aws-sdk-upgrades.md

 upgrades are handled in ACK repositories currently.

 #### Current steps
-* At first ACK runtime gets updated with the newer version of aws-sdk-go and a new patch release is made for ACK runtime.
+* The ACK runtime first gets updated with the newer version of aws-sdk-go and a new patch release is made for ACK runtime.
 * Then ACK code-generator is updated with new ACK runtime release.
 Because of transitive dependency the minimum required version of aws-sdk-go in